eckdanny-osi/design-system/README.md

 Monorepo for CWDS design system

+# :skull: ARCHIVED :skull:

+> This [psuedo] fork was maintained for reasons which no longer exist.
+I'm archiving this repo.
+Please go to [ca-cwds/design-system](https://github.com/ca-cwds/design-system).
+This repo is no longer maintained.
+All comments below this one are potentially out of date.

 ## Consuming CARES Components

 This a multi-package repository.
 You are reading the `README` for the repository root.